Relfos/paspargen/README.md

 ----------------
 When I decided to start this project I was writing a Object Pascal parser using Yacc and Lex.
 Why was it necessary to spend so much time writing boiler-plate code and manually assembling a AST, I asked.

 Could it be possible to generate a complete parser just from a grammar description?

 The answer is yes, as long as we're ok with cutting some corners.

 How it works
 ----------------
 Paspargen requires just a single grammar file as input.
-A grammar is just composed of a big list of nodes, and Paspargen automatically deduces what parts of the grammar should be handled to the lexer, and what should be handled by the parser.
+A grammar is just composed of a big list of rules, and Paspargen automatically deduces what rules should be handled to the lexer, and what should be handled by the parser.
-All nodes are then sorted into a abstract sintax tree and checked for redundancy and circular references.
+Rules are turned into nodes of a abstract sintax tree and checked for redundancy and circular references.

 Node types supported
 * Literals/Keywords